AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-checkout.md

 ## Manage payment information

-When you submit payment information, Magento creates an order and sends an order confirmation to the buyer.
+When you submit payment information, Commerce creates an order and sends an order confirmation to the buyer.

 **Service Name:**